ondrejfuhrer/Do_Things/README.md

 # Do Things

-An Alfred Workflow for controlling Things.app
+An Alfred Workflow for controlling [Things.app](https://culturedcode.com/things/)

 ***

 ## The Commands

-So far, Do can only do 3 things:
+So far, Do can only do following things:

 1. Add a new task to the Inbox or "Today" lists
 2. List and completed the tasks in the inbox and "Today" lists